eQualityTime/projectreal/session1.md

 *	We then include a slide on the SHARE guidelines.
 You can explain these yourself, but we also provide a video with Dr Yvonne Skipper which discusses how to use them to spot fake news (5 minutes).
 *	The main activity involves showing some examples of news and asking students in small groups to use the SHARE checklist.
 Please show each one and give students time to discuss.
 We have provided 10 examples, you can choose a ‘quick fire’ discussion of all of them, or select a few to discuss in detail.
 Whether the examples are true or false is included in the notes section.
 Please encourage students to use the SHARE guidelines (Source, Heading, Accuracy, Retouched and Errors) in their discussions (20 minutes).
 *	The final activity is a short discussion about the main activity (5 minutes) you can skip this if you do not have time.
 There is a final slide on how they can use this information in their other lessons.
-If you have any comments or thoughts as you deliver the project to help us improve it, please contact projectreal@equalitytime.co.uk
+If you have any comments or thoughts as you deliver the project to help us improve it, please contact joe@equalitytime.co.uk

 [The next session](session2) will focus on Fake Photos.